Sourabh0710/autonomous-cataloging-agent/Readme.md

 - Dynamically understanding vendor schemas
 - Semantically mapping fields to a standardized schema
 - Enriching missing attributes using LLM reasoning
+- Prioritizing the correct transactional pricing field
 - Exporting normalized CSV outputs
 - Executing through a stateful autonomous workflow using LangGraph

 Unlike traditional ETL pipelines, this system does not rely on hardcoded column mappings or fixed workflows.

-The agent autonomously decides how vendor fields should be interpreted and transformed.
+When multiple pricing representations exist (e.g., MRP and selling price), the agent intelligently prioritizes the commercially relevant transactional price (`selling_price`) while using MRP as a fallback.

 ---